-Green Earth Cannabis shall work collaboratively and cooperatively with the Town and property owners within the Town located within 300 feet of the Premises (“Adjacent Property Owners”) to address and mitigate any reasonable concern or issue related to the operation of the Facility, including, but not limited to, noise, light, and visual impacts (“Negative Impact”).
+Grass Taps shall work collaboratively and cooperatively with the Town and property owners within the Town located within 300 feet of the Premises (“Adjacent Property Owners”) to address and mitigate any reasonable concern or issue related to the operation of the Facility, including, but not limited to, noise, light, and visual impacts (“Negative Impact”).
 In the event the Town receives three or more complaints from an Adjacent Property Owner within a two-week period with respect to substantially the same type of Negative Impact emanating from the Premises, then the Parties shall make good faith efforts to resolve the complaints as follows:

 i.
 The Town may, in its discretion, choose to investigate the complaints of Adjacent Property Owners, which may include evaluation of the complaint from the adjacent property of the complainants, and on-site inspection of the entire Premises, including the Facility.
 Inspection of complaints may be conducted by the Town’s building inspector, health agent, police chief, and/or fire chief, or their designees, to evaluate the nature and scope of the complaint, document the conditions giving rise to the complaints, and investigate the Negative Impact on adjacent properties.
-In the event the Town chooses to conduct an on-site investigation of the Premises in connection with complaints from Adjacent Property Owners, the Town shall provide Green Earth Cannabis with 24 hours’ advance notice of the time of inspection, and Green Earth Cannabis shall cooperate in the investigation and provide an authorized agent to accompany Town personnel conducting the investigation.
+In the event the Town chooses to conduct an on-site investigation of the Premises in connection with complaints from Adjacent Property Owners, the Town shall provide Grass Taps with 24 hours’ advance notice of the time of inspection, and Grass Taps shall cooperate in the investigation and provide an authorized agent to accompany Town personnel conducting the investigation.
 The inspecting officials shall prepare a written inspection report.

 ii.
-Following the completion of a written inspection report, the Town administrator may convene a meeting of Town officials/staff to review the inspection report, and meet with Green Earth Cannabis to determine whether any measures may be implemented to address the complaints.
+Following the completion of a written inspection report, the Town administrator may convene a meeting of Town officials/staff to review the inspection report, and meet with Grass Taps to determine whether any measures may be implemented to address the complaints.
 The Town may undertake further inspections and require that independent measurements of light or noise be taken.
-The Town and Green Earth Cannabis shall discuss various mitigation measures to be taken by Green Earth Cannabis, including the following:
+The Town and Grass Taps shall discuss various mitigation measures to be taken by Grass Taps, including the following:

 Implementation of light or noise control processes or technologies reasonably calculated to address the specific nature of the complaints; and,